BenGhahramani/disagreement-aware-x2dfd/README.md

 ## <img id="overview_icon" width="3%" src="https://cdn-icons-png.flaticon.com/256/599/599205.png"> X2-DFD Overview

-X2-DFD is a framework for explainable and extendable deepfake detection.
-It couples artifact-aware expert signals with a vision-language model to produce both a binary verdict (real/fake) and concise, human-readable explanations.
+X2-DFD is an eXplainable and eXtendable deepfake detection framework that leverages multimodal large language models (MLLMs).
+It produces both binary decisions (real/fake) and concise, human-readable artifact explanations.
+The design follows a three‑stage pipeline closely aligned with the paper:

-- **Experts as weak signals.** The framework integrates “experts” (e.g., blending- and diffusion-based detectors).
-Their scores are rendered into the question to ground the model’s reasoning on concrete artifacts.
+- **Stage 1 — Model Feature Assessment (MFA).** We systematically evaluate the detectability of forgery‑related features for the MLLM and obtain a prioritized ranking of features by their intrinsic importance to the model.
-- **Explainable annotation + LoRA.** A base LLaVA model generates rationale-style annotations, and a lightweight **LoRA** adapter is fine-tuned for the detection task.
+- **Stage 2 — Explainable Dataset Construction (EDC).** This stage has two modules: (i) **Strong Feature Strengthening (SFS)**, which reinforces the model’s well‑learned features to improve detection and explanation; and (ii) **Weak Feature Supplementing (WFS)**, which integrates **Specific Feature Detectors (SFDs)** (e.g., low‑level artifact analyzers such as blending/lighting) to compensate for MLLM limitations.
-- **Registry pattern.** Plug in new experts/providers and fusion strategies without touching the core pipeline (see `src/EXPERTS_GUIDE.md`).
+- **Stage 3 — Fine‑tuning & Inference.** We fine‑tune a lightweight **LoRA** adapter on the constructed dataset and deploy it for final detection with explanations.

-- **Standardized I/O.** JSON schemas and strict path rules ensure reproducible data handling and evaluation across datasets.
+In addition, we provide a **registry pattern** for experts/providers, so new detectors and fusion strategies can be plugged in without touching the core.
+Standardized JSON schemas and strict path rules ensure reproducible data handling and evaluation across datasets.

 <div align="center">
 <img src="figs/fig_framework_overview.png" alt="X2-DFD framework: experts + LLaVA reasoning pipeline" width="90%"/>